Maceo Baston: College career

 After graduating from high school, Baston played college basketball at the University of Michigan.
-At Michigan, he was part of an all-star recruiting class that included Maurice Taylor, Travis Conlon, Jerod Ward, and Willie Mitchell.
+He was part of an all-star recruiting class by the Wolverines that included Maurice Taylor, Travis Conlon, Jerod Ward, and Willie Mitchell.
 He was known for his above-average dunking ability, and tenacious defense.
 Baston averaged 10.7 points and 6.6 rebounds a game for his Michigan career, which included NCAA Tournament appearances in 1995 and 1998, and the National Invitation Tournament Championship in 1997.
 Michigan later forfeited its entire 1996–97 season schedule, after Robert Traylor, Maurice Taylor, and Louis Bullock were found to have taken money from a Michigan booster.

 Professional career

 Early career

 Baston was drafted in the second round (58th overall), by the Chicago Bulls, in 1998, but he did not appear in any games for them.
 He then played for the Quad City Thunder in the CBA from 1998 to 2000, where he was a CBA All-Star in 2000.
 He was honored as the CBA Defensive Player of the Year, and selected to the All-CBA First Team and All-Defensive Team in 2000.
 After that, he played in Europe.
 He played in Italy (SC Montecatini), and in Spain (Joventut Badalona).